georgewatson/georgewatson.me/privacy_policy.md

 Every effort has been made to comply with the laws of England & Wales and the wider United Kingdom.
-I am not bound by the laws of any other legal system, and it is your responsibility to ensure that you are not breaking any local laws by visiting or interacting with this website.
+It is your responsibility to ensure that you are not breaking any local laws in your jurisdiction by visiting or interacting with this website.

 I am not responsible for the content or policies of most external websites, even if I embed or hyperlink to them.